Race Walking > Results

 Last year's winner, Christophe Biet, set off at a more managed pace having come into the race with an injury.
 Phillipe Clement and Patrick Cailleaux walked together for most of the race and played the race well.

-British (and NZ) Centurion Richard wanted his native New Zealand 6 day record - so narrowly missed last year by just 7 kilometres.
+British (and NZ) Centurion Richard wanted his native New Zealand 6 day record/best performance - so narrowly missed last year by just 7 kilometres.
 Richard took the lead as Arnault dropped back but he and Christophe were playing a cat and mouse game... who would take a rest break first????

 As ever, Claudie Bizard, walked a brilliant race.
 Supported by husband Jaques, she kept out of the way of the early battles and maintained her schedule throughout.
 Jaques was there at the end of each lap with notebook in hand, keeping track of lap times.
 If you want to keep out of trouble... just follow Claudie.